Trying to figure out what homeschool records to keep can seem overwhelming and complicated.

 The goal here is to present a snapshot of your student’s educational progress.
 This brief blog article offers ideas on what to include.

-If you’re using the CPI Option 2 portfolio annual assessment, this work sample collection will be used to meet the option's legal requirements.
+If you’re using the portfolio reporting for the CPI annual assessment option, you can use this collection of work samples to meet the option's legal requirements.

 PRO TIP: Except for especially treasured items, you don’t have to keep work samples forever.
 For younger children, you can archive a work sample collection for the current school year and the previous two years or so.